-The OPT/H-1B cap-gap extension was established to allow students with a pending, waitlisted, or approved petition for H-1B temporary worker status with a cap-subject employer to continue working between the OPT expiration date and the H-1B start date.
+The OPT/H-1B cap-gap extension was established to allow students with a pending, waitlisted, or approved change of status petition for H-1B temporary worker status with a cap-subject employer to continue working between the OPT expiration date and the H-1B start date.

 If you are on post-completion OPT and are the beneficiary of a timely filed cap-subject H-1B petition (start date: October 1 of the upcoming U. S. government fiscal year), you may extend F-1 status and/or continue employment, depending on the OPT expiration date.